neofodere/SlyMultiTrainer/README.md

 - Edit and freeze the game's clock
 - Edit and freeze health/lives
 - Edit and freeze the current character's coordinates
+- Change the active character through the "Current character" combobox
+  - To actually change the character, the map needs to be reloaded
+  - For Sly 3, the combobox only shows the characters that are available in the current map (e.g. only Sly is available in the Police Station of Episode 1)
 - Fly mode
   - Press the "Fly" button to enable and press it again to disable
   - Hold cross to go up, hold circle to go down and hold L1 to accelerate
+  - It is possible to change the controller binds in the app's settings by clicking on the gear icon
 - A trackbar is present to edit the amount to add to the coordinates when pressing the "-" and "+" buttons.
 The trackbar is also used for the speed when the fly mode is enabled
 - Toggle all gadgets/thief moves
 - Infinite gadget power